 Over the years I’ve developed a series of writing and visualization exercises that can help this process move along more quickly than ‘standard’ therapy.

 If you feel you want to do the personal work of coming to terms with your past, understanding it more fully, and using writing to facilitate that journey, then you might want to contact me.
 I can do Skype, Zoom and personal sessions.

 email@example.com is the best way to contact me.

 If you want to know more about who I am, here is a brief Bio.
 It’s written in the standard third person form, but don’t let that put you off.

 Allan was born and educated in England, living in Surrey and Oxfordshire before moving to Boston and becoming a naturalized American citizen.
 In his youth he lived in Belgium, Italy (Sardinia), and Madagascar as well as England.
 He received a doctorate at Oxford University in literature with a focus on Joseph Conrad.
 After graduating he traveled to India, South Africa, Peru, Tunisia and all through Europe.
 He worked for a time with disturbed adolescents before teaching literature at Farleigh-Dickinson University in Wroxton, England.
-After moving to Boston he began teaching at Curry College where he is a full professor.
+After moving to Boston he began teaching at Curry College where he is a full professor, now Emeritus.
 He has also taught prisoners in Massachusetts jails and has a counseling practice.